bennytrouser/nostrum/README.md

 - The "feet" on the base are made from 1mm silicone rubber sheet as I prefer this to the standard bumpons.

 ## Warning
 The original case was experimental.
-As such I have removed the filed for the top part of the case and updated the bottom part that works great as a minimal bottom "tray".
+As such I have removed the files for the top part of the case and updated the bottom part that works great as a minimal bottom "tray".
 I have updated the STLs and pcb to avoid weakness on the mounting and to fix an issue with hotswaps causing fitment issues but I have not done a test print.